Become a Member

 Organizational List

-The Organizational List is our means for those more experienced stagehands and technicians to get membership in the greatest entertainment local in the United States.
-None of the Local One contracts are closed-shop contracts, which means anyone who is capable of doing the work that is demanded of a qualified stagehand or technician is able to get hired.
-If you can demonstrate that you have the skills and work ethic needed in today’s highly competitive work environment on a consistent basis, you will earn membership.
+The Organizational List is our way for experienced stagehands and technicians to gain membership in the premier entertainment local in the United States.
+None of the Local One contracts are closed-shop contracts, meaning that anyone capable of performing the tasks required of a qualified stagehand or technician can be hired.
+You will earn your membership if you can consistently demonstrate the skills and work ethic needed in today's highly competitive work environment.

-To get on the Organizational List requires that you must earn at least $35,000.00 per year for three consecutive years in employment with employers who have collective bargaining agreements with Local One.
+To get on the Organizational List, you must earn at least $35,000.00 per year for three consecutive years in employment with employers who have collective bargaining agreements with Local One.

-While it can seem daunting, the vast majority of our current members have gained membership in this manner.
+While it can seem daunting, most of our current members have gained membership in this manner.
 To aid in this, Local One has established a Replacement Room.
-While going from venue to venue, you will be able to see firsthand the scope and breadth of Local One’s jurisdiction.
+While going from venue to venue, you can see firsthand the scope and breadth of Local One’s jurisdiction.

-There is an over-hire list or replacement room open Monday thru Friday from 7 am to 9 am each day at the Local One Office, 320 West 46 Street NYC.
+The Local One Office, 320 West 46 Street, NYC, has an over-hire list or replacement room open Monday through Friday from 7 a.m. to 9 a.m.
 Scroll a little further for a list of recommended tools.

 Broadway theaters now require OSHA 30 Construction Certificates.
 Please bring ID with you to fill out paperwork, inorder to get paid.